 Return to proposals being developed under the new process

-Proposal description: This proposal concerns new Conditional Routes (CDRs) from the
+Proposal description: This proposal concerns the development of segregated airspace to

 At stage 1, the change sponsor meets with the CAA to discuss objectives and engages with those potentially affected about the underlying design principles.
 A timeline is agreed.